unified-naming-convention/NamingStandard/api/console.md

 > ### 🔎 Note
 > Some executors also allow functions like `rconsoleprint` to open the console.\
-> This is confusing behavior that should not vary between executors.
+> This is confusing behavior that should not be relied on.

 ### Aliases